 When preparing for any exam, using the exam timetable is one of your greatest tools for revision.
 The WAEC and all the other SSCE exams have timetables that are released a few weeks before the exams.
 Sometimes, even months before the exams.

-Having a copy of this timetable gives you time to prepare and get in the mood for reading and practicing for your maths WAEC.
+Having a copy of this timetable gives you time to prepare and get in the mood for reading and practising for your maths WAEC.
 The WAEC timetable can be found from various educational websites in Nigeria.

 Revising what you learned at school is a sure-fire way to ensure success in your exams, and the timetable is key to achieving that success.
 So, grab a copy of your timetable to know when your maths WAEC is due, then sit and revise against the impending exam.